alekya0221/SmartCRM/README.md

 ---

-## Example Output

-You’ll see a final enriched file with columns like:
+Also there is a final enriched file with columns like:

 ```plaintext
 lead_id | simulated_stage | stage_reason | engagement_health | nurture_track